top of page

 Spotify plans for the future

-Spotify is getting ready to make some changes, to its subscription plans.
-The music streaming service is planning to raise its prices in countries, including the U.S. And introduce a subscription option as reported by Bloomberg.
+Spotify is getting ready to make some changes to its subscription plans.
+The music streaming service is planning to raise its prices in several countries, including the U.S. And introduce a subscription option, as reported by Bloomberg.

-The time Spotify raised its prices was year when it bumped up the cost of its Premium subscription from $9.99 to $10.99, per month.
+The year Spotify raised its prices was when it bumped up the cost of its Premium subscription from $9.99 to $10.99 per month.

-The cost of Spotifys Premium Family plan has gone up to $16.99, per month from $15.99.
-Similarly the price for Premium Duo now stands at $14.99 up from $12.99 while Premium Student increased to $5.99 from $4.99.
-These price adjustments are notable as Spotify had not raised its prices in around 12 years until year.
+The cost of Spotifys Premium Family plan has gone up to $16.99 per month from $15.99.
+Similarly, the price for Premium Duo now stands at $14.99, up from $12.99, while Premium Student increased to $5.99 from $4.99.
+These price adjustments are notable, as Spotify had not raised its prices in around 12 years.

 Daniel Ek - Founder of Spotify